 The most significant part of my ICOM experience lies within the projects I work on and the teams of talented individuals and subject matter experts I collaborate with on a daily basis to create our products.
 Each project comes with challenging objectives that require a lot of coordination, planning and knowledge sharing.
 I never imagined I would be designing courses for Medical Staff, Mine Processing Workers, Teachers, or the Canadian public.
 With each project I have learned to embrace new challenges with a sense of optimism and care; think outside of the box, share ideas with my peers, and to consistently look for ways to improve my approach to my role.

 One of the biggest changes I have seen reflected in me stems from our 2013 theme: Be a Leader.
 ICOM has taught me the value of sharing ideas and taking ownership of them.
 So when I approached our President, Greg Surbey with an idea of giving back to our community by developing e-learning courses for smaller organizations that may not have the funding to build them, Greg loved it, and within a few weeks we created the Inspire Change initiative at ICOM.
 The Inspire Change initiative is currently working with some incredible partners across the country to create awareness of the challenges and provide support to the 40% of youth in the shelter system that identify as LGBTQ.

 I continue to grow and embrace new challenges with optimism; and at the end of every week I get to celebrate our successes with an ice-cold beer.

-Rob Sanderson is an Instructional Designer and Project Manager and is based in Calgary,
+Dan Mannix is an Instructional Design and Project Lead with ICOM Productions and is based in Calgary, AB.